List of Spider-Man: The Animated Series episodes: Season 1 (1994–95)

-Season 2 (1995–96)
+Season 2: Neogenic Nightmare (1995–96)

 Each individual title had the "Neogenic Nightmare" chapter prefix to it.

-Season 3 (1996)
+Season 3: The Sins of the Fathers (1996)

 Each individual title had "The Sins of the Fathers" chapter prefix to it.

-Season 4 (1997)
+Season 4: Partners in Danger (1997)

 Each individual title had the "Partners in Danger" chapter prefix to it.

 Season 5 (1997–98)

-This season has four main story arcs: "Six Forgotten Warriors" (episodes 2 to 6), "The Return of Hydro-Man" (episodes 7 to 8) "Secret Wars" (episodes 9 to 11) and "Spider Wars" (episodes 12 and 13).
+This season has four main story arcs: "Six Forgotten Warriors" (episodes 2 to 6), "The Return of Hydro-Man" (episodes 7 and 8), "Secret Wars" (episodes 9 to 11), and "Spider Wars" (episodes 12 and 13).